irisnet/irishub/docs/get-started/Validator-Node.md

 # Running a Validator Node

-Before setting up your validator node, make sure you've already installed  `Iris` by this [guide](Full-Node.md) and your node is fully synced.
+Before setting up your validator node, make sure you've already installed `Iris` by following this [guide](Full-Node.md) and your node is fully synced.

 Validators are responsible for committing new blocks to the blockchain through consensus.
-A validator's stake will be slashed if they become unavailable, double sign a transaction, or don't cast their votes.
+A validator's stake will be slashed if it becomes unavailable, double-signs a transaction, or doesn't cast their votes.
 Please read about Sentry Node Architecture to protect your node from DDOS attacks and to ensure high-availability.

 ## Get IRIS Token